MatheusMorandi/MatheusMorandi/README.md

 ▰▰▰─────────┤ About Me ├─────────▰▰▰
   ▣ My name is Matheus Morandi
   ▣ I'm 19 years old
-  ▣ I am taking Big Data in Agribusiness at Fatec Shunji Nishimura in Pómpeia-Sp ▣ My current focus is on data science and machine learning ▰▰▰──────────────────────────────▰▰▰
+  ▣ I'm taking Big Data in Agribusiness at Fatec Shunji Nishimura in Pómpeia-Sp ▣ My current focus is on data science and machine learning ▰▰▰──────────────────────────────▰▰▰
 </div>